Netta Syrett

 Netta Syrett (17 March 1865 – 15 December 1943) was an English writer of the late Victorian period whose novels featured New Woman protagonists.
 Her novel Portrait of a Rebel was adapted into the 1936 film A Woman Rebels.

 Biography

 Early life and education

 Netta Syrett was born Janet Syrett on 17 March 1865 in Ramsgate, Kent.
 She was one of five daughters (of thirteen children) born to silk merchant Ernest Syrett (d.1906) and Mary Ann, née Stembridge (d.1923) and the niece of writer Grant Allen.
-Three of her sisters, Nellie Syrett (b.
-1882) Kate Syrett (b.
-1872) and Mabel Syrett (1871-1961), were artists, designers and illustrators.
+Three of her sisters, Nellie Syrett (born 1882) Kate Syrett (born 1872) and Mabel Syrett (1871-1961), were artists, designers and illustrators.
 First educated at home by their mother and a German governess, Syrett left home at age 11 to attend North London Collegiate School.
 She continued her education at Hughes Hall, Cambridge where she completed the three years' coursework necessary for a full teaching certificate in one year.